Dale Cooper: 2017 revival

-Using information given him by the Fireman, Cooper travels to Odessa in search of Laura, initially accompanied by Diane.
-He eventually finds a woman who resembles an older Laura, but identifies herself as Carrie Page (Lee).
-Nevertheless, certain that she is Laura, Cooper convinces her to travel to Twin Peaks to reunite with Sarah Palmer at her household.
-Upon arriving at the Palmer household, however, Cooper discovers that the house is occupied by a different family.
-As Cooper asks what year he is in, Carrie hears Sarah shouting Laura's name, causing her to scream and the lights in the house to go out.
-The series then ends with an image of Laura whispering into Cooper's ear.
+After investigating a lead at the "Eat at Judy's" diner in Odessa, Cooper finds a woman who resembles an older Laura, but identifies herself as Carrie Page (Lee).
+Carrie does not know a Laura Palmer but recognizes the names of Laura's parents, which convinces Cooper that she is Laura.
+Cooper convinces Carrie, who needs to flee Odessa anyway, to travel to Twin Peaks to reunite with Sarah Palmer.
+Upon arriving at the Palmer house, however, Cooper discovers that the house has been occupied by two different families for many years; the families' names are familiar but mysterious.
+As Cooper asks what year he is in, Carrie hears Sarah calling for Laura.
+Carrie screams and the lights in the house go out.